Culex sitiens

+Culex sitiens is a species of mosquito in the genus Culex native to parts of Africa, Asia, and Oceania.

+Distribution

-Culex sitiens is an insect native to coastal areas of East Africa and Madagascar, southwestern Asia, Ryukyu Archipelago, Korea, northern Australia and South Pacific islands.
+Culex sitiens is native to coastal areas of East Africa, including Madagascar, southwestern Asia, the Ryukyu Archipelago, Korea, northern Australia, and South Pacific islands.

+Pest status

-There is evidence it is a vector for Japanese encephalitis, as well as the roundworm Brugia malayi in Thailand.
+There is evidence Cx. sitiens is a vector for Japanese encephalitis, as well as the roundworm Brugia malayi in Thailand.